Paddy Henderson (footballer): Family

 Henderson has three sons involved in football.
-Eldest son, Dave was a goalkeeper who had two spells with the Hoops in the 1970s and 1990s, he is best known for his long term association with Bohemian F.C.
-The middle son, Stephen managed Cobh Ramblers F.C. to the Eircom First Division title and later Waterford United.
+Eldest son, Dave was a goalkeeper who had two spells with the Hoops in the 1970s and 1990s, he is best known for his long term association with Bohemians The middle son, Stephen managed Cobh Ramblers F.C. to the Eircom First Division title and later Waterford United.
 Youngest son, Wayne, is a talented goalkeeper he has played for Aston Villa, Brighton and is currently contracted to Preston North End.
 Wayne has also represented then Republic of Ireland national football team at Senior level.